PCOS Causes, Symptoms and Using CBD as a Treatment

-Sarah: Doctor, My stomach hurts like hell, I’m having irregular periods, I’m gaining weight like there’s no tomorrow even though I’m barely eating a thing.
-Even if I nibbled a piece of bread I get seriously bloated and now my bloody hairs started thinning which I thought only happened to guys??
+Sarah: Doctor, My stomach hurts like hell, I have irregular periods, I'm gaining weight like there's no tomorrow even though I'm barely eating a thing.
+Even if I nibbled a piece of bread, I get severely bloated, and now my bloody hairs started thinning, which I thought only happened to guys??

-Doctor: Hmmmm, you may have something called PCOS.
+Doctor: Hmm, you may have something called PCOS.

 Doctor: Actually, roughly 1 in 5 women in the UK have PCOS.
-The specific cause hasn’t been identified yet, but we suspect it’s genetic and as we don’t know the exact cause, we haven’t developed anything to directly treat the issue yet.
-But listen, I’m sure if we examined everyone’s ovaries we would all have PCOS to some degree.
+The specific cause hasn't been identified yet, but we suspect it's genetic, and as we don't know the exact cause, we haven't developed anything to treat the issue, however, directly.
+But listen, I'm sure if we examined everyone's ovaries, we would all have PCOS to some degree.

-Sarah: Inside voice (wow thats makes me feel so much better!! its like I don't have PCOS anymore.
+Sarah: Inside voice (wow that makes me feel so much better!! it's like I don't have PCOS anymore.
 I'll be going then)

 Everything you need to know about PCOS

-Obviously being told there is no cure for something can be difficult to hear as you feel like anything else you do is just masking the problem, however some of the solutions available are actually very effective so you shouldn’t feel too disheartened.
+Being told there is no cure for something can be challenging to hear as you feel like anything else you do is just masking the problem.
+However, some of the solutions available are very effective, so you shouldn't feel too disheartened.

-With Polycystic ovarian syndrome many people will tell you its best to understand what’s actually happening in your body before you ask about what medication you need to take, because the prescriptions are not what you’d expect.
+With Polycystic ovarian syndrome, many people will tell you its best to understand what's happening in your body before you ask about what medication you need to take because the prescriptions are not what you'd expect.

-When women with PCOS eat white carbohydrates, their blood sugar levels go up and the release of insulin is stimulated however the receptors on the cells do not respond well to the glucose causing less glucose to be taken up into the cells and converted into energy.
+When women with PCOS eat white carbohydrates, their blood sugar levels go up, and the release of insulin has stimulated the receptors; however, on the cells do not respond well to the glucose, causing less glucose to be taken up into the cells and converted into energy.

-With less glucose being transported to the muscles, there is more glucose floating around in their blood stream, which will in turn stimulate the pancreas to release even more insulin.
-As they are not converting glucose into energy, they will keep eating and cause their blood sugar levels become even higher.
-The body soon realises it needs to do something with all the blood sugar so converts it into fat, hence the reason PCOS patients put on weight quickly.
+With less glucose being transported to the muscles, there is more glucose floating around in their bloodstream, which will, in turn, stimulate the pancreas to release even more insulin.
+As they are not converting glucose into energy, they will keep eating and cause their blood sugar levels to become even higher.
+The body soon realises it needs to do something with all the blood sugar, so convert it into fat, hence the reason PCOS patients put on weight quickly.

-When the excess glucose is turned into fat, the ovaries are simulated to release testosterone.
-Elevated testosterone levels will actually inhibit normal female brain function in regards to the ovulation process so patients will stop ovulating and therefore will not get their period, which makes it difficult to become pregnant or plan to have children because you never know when you will be ovulating.
+When the excess glucose is turned into fat, the ovaries are stimulated to release testosterone.
+Elevated testosterone levels will inhibit normal female brain function in regards to the ovulation process so patients will stop ovulating and therefore, will not get their period, which makes it difficult to become pregnant or plan to have children because you never know when you will be ovulating.

 What can PCOS patients take to help them?